 October 1962 saw the Mk II being introduced, with slightly more power from a new induction arrangement and a new head design (the Weslake head, named after it’s designer Harry Weslake whom Rover had asked to help with the engine improvements).
 This gave a welcome 16% improvement in power.
 Mk II cars also featured slightly revised suspension – it was lowered by around 1 inch, damping was adjusted and Polyurethane discs were added between the rear spring leafs to reduce friction and improve the ride.
 The interior was also improved with a slightly redesigned dashboard.

 Rover P5 Mk III

-October 1965 and the Mk III was introduced at the Motor Show, with more power again, a new Borg Warner Type 35 automatic gearbox, a change to negative earth electrical system, new front seats, an improved front tool tray that doubled-up as a picnic table, rear cup holders (in 1965!) in the centre arm rest, and a rear heater with separate control for rear seat passengers.
+October 1965 and the Mk III was introduced at the British Motor Show, with more power (again), a new Borg Warner Type 35 automatic gearbox, a change to negative earth electrical system, new front seats, an improved front tool tray that doubled as a picnic table, rear cup holders (in 1965!) in the centre arm rest, and a rear heater with separate control for rear seat passengers.
 Externally there was a revised grille, and a slightly revised side-trim which went all the way forwards to the front indicator, rather than stopping above the front wheel.

-Aside from the new engine, there were other fairly significant changes: the front now sported two additional fog lamps below the headlamps, creating an even-more imposing front end, the car featured prominent ‘3.5 litre’ badging, and wheels were now chromed Rostyle, which many people thought were ‘a bit too much’ for a Rover, but for Rover were an inexpensive way to modernise the styling.
+Aside from the new engine, there were other fairly significant changes: the front now sported two additional fog lamps below the headlamps, creating an even-more imposing front end, the aperture for a starting handle finally disappeared and the front wings were slightly altered at their front edge, the car featured prominent ‘3.5 litre’ badging, and wheels were now chromed Rostyle, which some people thought were ‘a bit too much’ for a Rover, but for Rover were an inexpensive way to modernise the styling and make a statement.
 Internally there was a large centre console housing additional switches for the fog lamps and heated rear window (when fitted) and a large ashtray.
 The Borg Warner BW35 automatic gearbox was standard.
 Both Saloon and Coupe were updated in the same way.

-There were a number of minor changes after this, but the P5B lived for 6 years largely unchanged.
-The shift pattern of the gearbox was changed slightly, the body was modified in 1970 to allow inertia reel seatbelts to be fitted, and that was about it.
+There were then a number of detail changes through the P5B’s life, but the P5B lived for 6 years largely unchanged.
+The shift pattern of the gearbox was changed slightly, the body was modified in 1970 to allow inertia reel seatbelts to be fitted, and Rover tried various ignition coil and cold start arrangements.
 Production ended in June 1973.
-It wasn’t until the Rover SD1